Treatment Options for Paraphilias

 - Aversive conditioning

 - Developing relapse prevention strategies

 People struggling with paraphilias that ultimately victimize another person may benefit from the victim identification approach.
 The overall goal of victim identification works to instill a sense of empathy in the addict towards the people he or she “preys” upon.

 Techniques, such as role reversal help a person develop an understanding of his or her partner experiences.
 As feelings of empathy become stronger, paraphilic obsessions lose their hold over a person’s life.

 In the most extreme of cases, paraphilias, such as sadism and pedophilia may well require medication treatment.
 Medication treatments work to suppress or reduce sexual urges and behaviors.

 - Mood stabilizers

-If you or someone you know struggles with paraphilias and don’t know where to turn, call our helpline at to speak with one of our addiction counselors.
+If you or someone you know struggles with paraphilias and don’t know where to turn, call our helpline at 800-598-5053 (Who Answers?) to speak with one of our addiction counselors.